mrinal054/FUSegNet/README.md

 ## Directory setup

 ## Parameters setup
+`fusegnet-all.py`, `fusegnet-train.py`, `xfusegnet-all.py`, and `xfusegnet-train.py` have a section called `Parameters` where the user can set the model parameters.
+The following are the model parameters used to train FUSegNet and xFUSegNet.
 ```python
 BASE_MODEL = 'FuSegNet' # give a name for the model
 ENCODER = 'efficientnet-b7'